Home Car Accident Rideshare Accident

 Do Rideshare Drivers Have Commercial Driving Insurance?

 Commercial driving insurance is coverage in addition to the minimum required automobile insurance in Nebraska.
-If a rideshare driver only has the minimum auto liability coverage, and gets into a collision while transporting passenger for Uber or Lyft, that driver’s own insurance company could deny the claim since the crash occurred while driving commercially.
+If a rideshare driver only has the minimum auto liability coverage and gets into a collision while transporting a passenger for Uber or Lyft, that driver’s own insurance company could deny the claim since the crash occurred while driving commercially.

 Proving Negligence and Liability in Omaha Collisions